ABC was founded in 2005 as Campaign for Better Nutrition

 The reasons for poor childhood nutrition are many fold and stretch from farms to homes and communities.
 We believe there is A Better Course for America to create healthy childhoods, productive adulthoods, and thriving communities.

 We also are working to raise awareness of how social justice issues that transcend income and effect all of us that are inherent in food production, processing and distribution.
-To this end, starting in 2014, we are newyly focusing on improving the health and safety of our food by advocating for more food transparency--farming practices that deplete the nutrients in our produce, processing agents the public isn't told about, hidden allergens and stealth food recalls, to eliminating GMOs.
+To this end, starting in 2014, we are newly focusing on improving the health and safety of our food by advocating for more food transparency--farming practices that deplete the nutrients in our produce, processing agents the public isn't told about, hidden allergens and stealth food recalls, to eliminating GMOs.
 We both want to bring these problems to light and bring forward potential solutions to the public, media and decision makers.

-Our History After 15 years working to improve child nutrition policy at the federal, state and local level, our executive director, Colleen Kavanagh, founded A Better Course (ABC) in 2005, which was operated until 2014 under the organization's previous name Campaign for Better Nutrition.
+After 15 years working to improve child nutrition policy at the federal, state and local level, our executive director, Colleen Kavanagh, founded A Better Course (ABC) in 2005, which was operated until 2014 under the organization's previous name Campaign for Better Nutrition.

 ABC seeks win-win solutions for high-impact issues that interfere with the ability of low-income families to eat healthier and less processed foods.
 We collaborate with community partners and advocates, other nonprofits and government agencies to maximize the impact of our work.
 You will see examples of these in our Projects page.